henkin/desktemplate/README.md

 ```bash
 npm run make
 ```

+## 🔧 Customization
+The Todo List template can be easily customized to fit your needs:

+1. Modify the `src/lib/Todo.svelte` component to adjust functionality
+2. Edit the styles in the component to match your design preferences
+3. Extend the application with additional features by creating new components

 ## 🍑 Donation
 If you are feeling generous or if you found this template helpful because it saved you a lot of time and headaches, you can contribute by buying me a coffee!